-The LSFO will decide which parcels to offer for sale in the February 2013 Competitive Oil and Gas Lease Sale based on the analysis contained in this EA.
+The LSFO will recommend to the CO BLM State Director which parcels to offer for sale in the February 2013 Competitive Oil and Gas Lease Sale based on the analysis contained in this EA.
 The BLM may choose to: a) offer all of the nominated parcels for sale, b) offer a subset of the parcels for sale, or c) not offer any parcels at this time.
 The finding associated with this EA may not constitute the final approval for the proposed action.
-The final decision on which parcels will be sold will be made by the State Director.
+The final decision on which parcels will be sold will be made by the CO BLM State Director.